-The ACP (Association of Child and Adolescent Psychotherapists) is the main professional body for psychoanalytic child and adolescent psychotherapists in the UK.
-It is registered with the Professional Standards Authority (PSA) and is responsible for regulating the training and practice standards of child and adolescent psychotherapy in a number of public and private settings.
+The ACP (Association of Child and Adolescent Psychotherapists) is the main professional body for psychoanalytic child and adolescent psychotherapists in the UK and is registered with the Professional Standards Authority (PSA).
 It was established in 1949 and has over 900 members working in the UK and abroad.
-Child and adolescent psychotherapists work with children, parents and families in a range of settings.
+ACP registered child psychotherapists have completed an NHS child mental health based training which lasts for at least four years.
+ACP members work with children, adolescents, parents and families, individually or in groups, with a range of complex psychological difficulties and disorders.

 Our members also have considerable experience of treating:

 Looked after and adopted children and young people